 - The final layer is similar to the first copper-infused memory foam material.
 The only real difference being, that this layer is two inches less thick, standing at only 1-inch tall.
 This difference in height permits the previous layer to give this side of the bed a firmer, more supportive feel.

 The mattress is tightly compressed inside a large bag so it can be delivered to your home.
-The TrueTufted Cashmere Cover has a euro (pillow) top blend and has been tufted by hand to 15 inches of bedding material beneath.
+The quilted polyester cover has a euro (pillow) top blend and has 1.5 inches of comfort on top of 15 inches of bedding total.
 This is a premium top that should allow the body to gently sink into the soft layers beneath.

 - The bottom layer, this is a final 1.5 inches of high density, incredibly soft memory material.
 It functions to cushion the bed while maintaining deep level compression and support.